quietust/nintendulator/doc/readme.txt

       emphasis modes.
 - Mapper Interface:
    Updated Mapper Interface version from 3.6 to 3.7.
-   Updated ROM Information structure to support iNES 2.0 format fields.
+   Updated ROM Information structure to support NES 2.0 format fields.
 - Movies:
    Added a dialog for movie recording, allowing a description to be
       added (Unicode version only) for the movie being recorded.